ontolex/morph/index.md

 This representation does not give the order of the morphs within the word, which is enough for some cases (and even useful when the order may be considered ambiguous, e.g. with infixation).
-However, for many applications it is necessary to provide this information.
+However, for many applications,  it is necessary to provide this information.
 To do so, the morphs can be modelled as an `rdf:Seq` by means of the `rdf:_1`, `rdf:_2`, etc. properties.

 <aside class="example" title="Example: Ordered segmentation of the English plural form cats">